k2view-academy/K2View-Academy/articles/16_deploy_fabric/05_project_versioning_examples.md

   >  This is a legitimate case, where another developer continues with implementation that aimed for a later version.
 Accordingly, DEV 2 might verify, before proceeding, that DEV 2 changes shall not be part of the version content.

 * DEV 2 initiates the tag version act.
-He will be rejected because the candidate version is the same as DEV1 (1.0.5), who already created it.
-This will happen as long as he did not pull DEV1 changes from GIT, also with the updated tag version, and as long as he did not change the auto proposed version.
+He will be rejected because the candidate version is the same as DEV 1 (1.0.5), who already created it.
+This will happen as long as he did not pull DEV 1 changes from GIT, also with the updated tag version, and as long as he did not change the auto proposed version.